 But if you’re thinking of holding an all-virtual event, you will have to make some changes to your fundraising strategy.
 Costs for virtual events are much lower, but most people won’t be interested in buying tickets to an all-virtual event.
-You should try to liven it up by inviting some of your best supporters, volunteers, and members to fundraise for your church before the event day.
-Let them raise funds from their peers.
+You can liven up these events with virtual alternatives of some popular fundraisers such as trivia night, raffles, auction, and more.
+We have listed 20 powerful virtual fundraising ideas in a blog to help your strategy!

 Events give churches an excellent opportunity to raise funds for their general funding needs or even a capital building campaign.
 The following ways are how churches can raise funds through online, in-person, or hybrid events.
 All of them are focused on raising revenue for your church and building stronger connections within the community.

 When choosing the right tool for you, there are a few things you must look for.
 We have listed the must-have functionalities of your ideal even ticketing platform.

 After purchasing a ticket to your church event, people want their tickets right away.
 Attendees that purchase tickets online expect to receive their tickets and receipt by email.
 When deciding on your event ticketing solution, ensure you have this option and that it is automated.

-While creating the ticket levels, you’d want to determine the fair market and tax-deductible values for each.
+While creating the ticket levels, you’d want to determine the tax-deductible values for each.
 You need to choose an online tool that automatically calculates the tax-deductibility of the tickets based on the tax rate and fair market value you provide.
-That not only helps you create a better pricing strategy but also lets your purchasers know the tax deductibility of their tickets.
-This transparency also educates event attendees and helps strengthen your relationships with donors.
+That not only helps you create a better pricing strategy but also helps strengthen the transparency between your organization and the ticket buyers.

 When you sell tickets with an online ticketing solution, you should be able to manage the sold tickets and your purchasers’ information at the backend.
-This helps you keep track of all the important details in one place, host a better event, and collect data that helps you analyze the effectiveness of your event.
+This helps you keep track of all the important details in one place, communicate with your ticket purchasers, and analyze the data for other important activities.

 Ticket sales are great but if you can encourage and provide a way for your purchasers to also make a donation, there’s nothing like it.
 Your event ticketing platform should give you an option to ask for donations right from the event page.
 You should also educate your potential purchasers about this option beforehand.
 And you never know, they might just donate some extra amount while they buy tickets to your event.

 Donorbox makes text-to-give even simpler for you and your church members with a short code plan.
-You can choose a custom keyword specific to your event campaign and let your event attendees text it to a shorter number.
+You can choose a custom keyword specific to your campaign and let your event attendees text it to a shorter number.
 It’s easier to remember for them and type in.
 Once the text is sent, they will receive a mobile-friendly donation page link to make the donation.
 Plus, you can encourage them to repeat the donation anytime during the event or at your future events.
-Repeat donations are even easier – no need for going to a donation page again.
-They can do it simply through a text.
+It can be done easily through text – no going to the donation page again!
 Here’s how it looks –

 Ticket sales or donations are not the only way to make money from an event.
 One of the best ways to raise significant amounts is through corporate sponsorships.
 Your church can add sponsorship options to your event campaign page or create a separate sponsorship page.